Overview: Sharing Your Schedule

 Keeping Shares in Sync

 Once you create a share, any changes made to the shared events inside DayBack will be synced to that share.
-This only applies to changes made in DayBack's interface: changes made outside DayBack (in your other FileMaker layouts, for example) won't be synced until that event is again edited in DayBack's interface or until you manually update the share.
+This only applies to changes made in DayBack's interface: changes made outside DayBack (in your FileMaker system, for example) won't be synced until that event is again edited in DayBack's interface or until you manually update the share.

 To manually update a share, select it from Share / Manage Shares and click "Update".
 This will snap your view to the view and filters of the share and re-sync every event in view.
 This lets you refresh the share with edits made outside the DayBack interface.
 See "updating" for more.

 We hope DayBack is the place where you'll make all the changes to your schedule as it's the place you can see all your calendars together, view resources side-by-side, and work at longer time scales so deadlines don't sneak up on you.

 If you want to double check than an edit has been synced to your share, you can click on a share at any time from Share / Manage Shares to view that share as the recipient would see it.

 How It Works

 When you make a share, the calendar sends each of the visible events to DayBack's servers: almost like exporting your events.
 The calendar also records the current view, date range, and filters you have employed.